manish-garodia/manish-garodia/common/lib-cellar/procedures/wordlist-check/wordlist-check.md

 ## Know the tool

-Wordlist Check contains a lightweight Linux-based commands, which runs in a command-line interface (CLI).
+Wordlist Check contains a lightweight, Linux-based commands that runs in a command-line interface (CLI).
 It works with files that exist locally on your system, and not from a URL or online location.

 You can run this tool on your documents and contents to check for disallowed words and incorrect usage.